 Section 1028(d) provides definitions for the terms: "authentication feature," "false authentication feature," "false identification document," "document-making implement," "means of identification," "traffic," "issuing authority," and "transfer."
+A "means of identification" need not be a physical thing, and an "authentication feature" need not be a physical thing affixed to or imprinted on another physical thing.
+United States v.
+Barrogo, 59 F.4th 440, 446 (9th Cir.
+2023).
+"A non-physical association between the 'authentication feature' and the 'means of identification' can therefore be sufficient."
+Id. (holding non-physical PIN constituted "authentication feature" even though it was not physically on EBT card).
 The Ninth Circuit has held that a signature qualifies as a "means of identification."
 United States v.
 Blixt, 548 F.3d 882, 887 (9th Cir.
 2008).
 A test account (i.e., an account created to test the functionality of a software application) may qualify as a "means of identification" provided that the accounts could be used to "identify a specific individual."
 United States v.
 Kvashuk, 29 F.4th 1077, 1089 (9th Cir.
 2022).
 Because Congress "intended 'to construct an expansive definition' of the term 'means of identification," the "purpose, prerequisites, and functionality" of a name or number "does not bear on whether they 'identify a specific individual."
 Id.
-Private financial institutions do not fit within the definition of "issuing authority," which means "any governmental entity or agency that is authorized to issue identification documents, means of identification, or authentication features."
+Private financial institutions do not fit within the definition of

+"issuing authority," which means "any governmental entity or agency that is authorized to issue identification documents, means of identification, or authentication features."
 United States v.
 Kirilyuk, 29 F.4th 1128 (2022) (quoting 18 U.S.C. § 1028(d)(6)(A)).